Where Can You Get Best Burgers in

 Creative without being fussy.
 Try anything “Proper Style” (cheese, caramelized onions, house sauce) or go for their Johnny Utah with turkey pastrami - fun, flavorful, and very SLC.

-Bonus: easy to pair with a Proper beer next door.
+Bonus: for perfect pairing, combine with a Proper beer next door.

 Where: 865 Main Street, SLC, UT; Avenues – 376 8th Ave., SLC, UT; 1053 East 2100 South, SLC, UT